openlookeng/hetu-core/hetu-docs/en/connector/system.md

 System Connector
 ================

 The System connector provides information and metrics about the currently running openLooKeng cluster.
-It makes this available via normal SQL queries.
+It makes this available through normal SQL queries.

 Configuration
 -------------

-The System connector doesn\'t need to be configured: it is automatically available via a catalog named `system`.
+The System connector does not need to be configured: it is automatically available through a catalog named `system`.

 Using the System Connector
 --------------------------